Georgia Avenue–Silver Spring Line

-The Georgia Avenue–Maryland Line, designated Route Y2, Y7, Y8, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Silver Spring station of the Red Line of the Washington Metro and MedStar Montgomery Medical Center in Olney (Y2, Y8) or the Georgia Ave – ICC Park & Ride Lot (Y7).
-The line operates every 20 minutes during the weekday peak hour and weekend late nights, 30 minutes all other times on weekdays, and 40–45 minutes on weekends.
-Y2 trips are roughly 55 minutes long, Y7 trips are roughly 62 minutes long, and Y8 trips are roughly 70 minutes long.
+The Georgia Avenue–Silver Spring Line, designated Route M20, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Silver Spring station and Wheaton Station of the Red Line of the Washington Metro, with select weekday trips extending to the ICC Park & Ride Lot.
+The line operates every 7–20 minutes during the weekday peak hour, 12 minutes on weekday evenings and during the day on weekends, and 30 minutes during late nights.
+Trips are roughly 65 minutes long.
 This route provides service along Georgia Avenue in Maryland providing service to multiple communities.

 Background

-Routes Y2, Y7, and Y8 operate along Georgia Avenue providing frequent service to multiple communities.
-Route Y2 operates daily as a direct service between Silver Spring station and MedStar Montgomery Medical Center, skipping both the ICC Park & Ride lot and the Leisure World clubhouse.
-Route Y7 operates on weekdays only via the Leisure World clubhouse but instead terminates at the ICC Park & Ride lot instead of MedStar Montgomery Medical Center.
-Route Y8 operates daily on the same Y2 routing but serves the Leisure World clubhouse.
-Routes Y7 and Y8 only operate between 6:00 AM and 8:00 PM when the Leisure World clubhouse is open while route Y2 rarely operates between those hours on weekdays (it runs all day on weekends).
+Routes M20 operates along Georgia Avenue providing service between Silver Spring Station and Wheaton Station, with some weekday trips extended to serve Glenmont Station and the ICC Park & Ride Lot.
+All Service to Leisure World and MedStar Montgomery Medical Center, as well as all weekend service to Glenmont Station has been replaced by route M22, which operates between Bethesda Station and Olney.

-Routes Y2, Y7, and Y8 operate out of Montgomery division.
+Routes M20 operates out of Montgomery division.
 It often uses articulated buses due to its high ridership volume.